Anonymous5823/xielu/README.md

 /configs/ - contains pretraining configs for 1.1B and 3B models on 125B tokens using WSD

+/xielu-cuda/ - kernel fusion for xIELU that is under development.
+It should result in speedups on most GPUs.
+On GH200, it is only marginally faster than the pytorch implementation relying on torch.compile() and will likely require additional GH200 specific optimisations.

 <h1 align="center">⚡️ Nanotron</h1>

 <p align="center">